 Additionally, especially if you do not have an attorney, the adjuster will low ball you with a low settlement offer.
 They hope you do not understand the value of your claim and want to be done with the whole situation.

 It is wise to consider hiring attorneys to assist you with your car accident injury claims.
 Even if your claim is only worth a few thousand dollars, you may still benefit from legal counsel.
-In those cases, it probably does not make sense to hire an attorney to handle your case on contingency; but an attorney can consult with you and provide helpful guidance.
-If you need a Texas lawyer to assist you with your car accident claims, please email or call my office.
+In those cases, it probably does not make sense to hire an attorney to handle your case on contingency; but a personal injury attorney can consult with you and provide helpful guidance.